panoramicdata/PanoramicData.DeepCloner/README.md

-# DeepCloner
+# PanoramicData.DeepCloner

-Library with extenstion to clone objects for .NET.
+Library with extension to clone objects for .NET.
 It can deep or shallow copy objects.
-In deep cloning all object graph is maintained.
-Library actively uses code-generation in runtime as result object cloning is blazingly fast.
+In deep cloning, the full object graph is maintained.
+Library actively uses code-generation in runtime and other tricks for blazingly-fast object cloning.
-Also, there are some performance tricks to increase cloning speed (see tests below).
-Objects are copied by its' internal structure, **no** methods or constructuctors are called for cloning objects.
-As result, you can copy **any** object, but we don't recommend to copy objects which are binded to native resources or pointers.
-It can cause unpredictable results (but object will be cloned).
+Objects are copied by their internal structure, **no** methods or constructors are called for cloning objects.
+You can copy **any** object, but we don't recommend to copy objects which are bound to native resources or pointers, as this can cause unpredictable results.
+There is no requirement to specify object type for cloning.

-You don't need to mark objects somehow, like Serializable-attribute, or restrict to specific interface.
-Absolutely any object can be cloned by this library.
-And this object doesn't have any ability to determine that he is clone (except with very specific methods).
+You don't need to mark objects with the Serializable attribute, or restrict objects to a specific interface.

-Also, there is no requirement to specify object type for cloning.
-Object can be casted to inteface or as an abstract object, you can clone array of ints as abstract Array or IEnumerable, even null can be cloned without any errors.
+Object can be cast to interface or as an abstract object, you can clone array of ints as abstract Array or IEnumerable, even null can be cloned without any errors.

 Installation through Nuget:

 ```
-	Install-Package DeepCloner
+	Install-Package PanoramicData.DeepCloner
 ```

+## Origins

+This library is a fork of [FastDeepCloner](https://github.com/force-net/DeepCloner.git).

 ## Supported Frameworks

-DeepCloner works for .NET 4.0 or higher or for .NET Standard 1.3 (.NET Core). .NET Standard version implements only Safe copying variant (slightly slower than standard, see Benchmarks).
+DeepCloner is a .NET Standard 2.0 library.

 ## Limitation

 Library requires Full Trust permission set or Reflection permission (MemberAccess).
-It prefers Full Trust, but if code lacks of this variant, library seamlessly switchs to slighlty slower but safer variant.
+It prefers Full Trust, but if code lacks of this variant, library seamlessly switches to slightly slower but safer variant.

-If your code is on very limited permission set, you can try to use another library, e.g. [CloneExtensions](https://github.com/MarcinJuraszek/CloneExtensions).
+If your code is on very limited permission set, you can try to use another library e.g. [CloneExtensions](https://github.com/MarcinJuraszek/CloneExtensions).
 It clones only public properties of objects, so, result can differ, but should work better (it requires only RestrictedMemberAccess permission).

 ## Usage